DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-08-25-making-the-visa-sponsorship-questions-clearer.md

 If the HEI can sponsor Student visas, we show:

-‘[accredited body name] can sponsor Student visas for some of their courses’.
+> [accredited body name] can sponsor Student visas for some of their courses.

-The answer is defaulted to ‘Yes’.
+We default the answer to ‘Yes’.

 If the HEI cannot sponsor Student visas, we show:

-‘[accredited body name] have said they cannot sponsor Student visas so we have defaulted your answer to ‘No’.
+> [accredited body name] have said they cannot sponsor Student visas so we have defaulted your answer to ‘No’.
+>

-If your organisation would like to sponsor Student visas, contact [accredited body name].’
+> If your organisation would like to sponsor Student visas, contact [accredited body name].

-The answer is defaulted to ‘No’.
+We default the answer to ‘No’.

 #### ‘Learn more’ link